3ls-it/tigcc-qt/README.md

 &nbsp;
 &nbsp;
 <p align="center">
-This project is brand new and the current code does not do much yet.
+This project is very new and the current code does not do much yet.
 Many things are bound to change (possibly a lot!) before we achieve a usable first release.
 </p>

 <p align="center">
 For editor component integration, we have written a generic `EditorBackend` API.
-Currently there are two editor backends, which are usable and nearly on functional parity.
-QScintilla will be default for the release version.
-KTextEditor is used as a reference implementation.
+Currently there are two usable editor backends: QScintilla will be default for the release version and KTextEditor as a build-time option.
+A third editor option is an embedded Vim instance, which is in early stages, but is looking very good.
 </p>
 &nbsp;
 &nbsp;